FRINXrepo/docs-public/_posts/2016-08-31-using-the-frinx-api-bundle.md

     http://[host]:[port]/kar-uploader

-The POST request contains one parameter - the path to the KAR file, which should hold binary data.
+The POST request contains one parameter which holds the binary data.
 Note the binary data must be in Base64 format, according to [RFC 6020][1]

 You can upload a KAR file by typing: